Skip to main content

 The most common causes of neonatal death are:

-• preterm birth – a baby born before week 37 of pregnancy
+• premature birth - when the baby is born before week 37 of pregnancy

 • infections